 Third, if Neo-Tantra practitioners have developed some skills in helping couples became more open to each other, and even more adventurous with each other, is it not serving a worthy purpose in the modern world with its fracturing lifestyles in which we are overworked and tired and feel like sex is a duty or else abandon it altogether?
 As my friend who has done tantric couples workshops reported to me, he works on intimacy rather than successful ejaculations and big orgasms.
 Sexuality grounded in love for the partner, and commitment and openness to growth in that relationship, can deepen and strengthen the connection between them and intensify their sense of oneness as a couple.
 Sex can vary with the fluctuations in our lives, but that is no reason to lose a sense of intimacy.

-Fourth, should Neo-Tantra practice be available to Christian believers?
-Is it something they could do to improve their marital relationships?
+Fourth, therefore, should Neo-Tantra practice be available to Christian believers?
+Is it something they could do to improve their marital relationships or even to accept themselves as sexual beings?
 Some Christians are going to rule it out altogether, like they rule out everything else in the world that is rooted in “pagan” practices.
 But it seems to me that those who are willing to practice yoga in spite of its connections with Eastern religions and philosophy, and take out of it what seems good, true, and beautiful (Plato’s trio), might find something of value in Tantra practices even if they have to strain out its pagan ancestry or (worse) the spirituality of New Age practitioners.